Telicent-io/telicent-core-charts/charts/telicent-core/README.md

 | `global.existingTruststoreSecretName`  | Name of an existing secret containing the truststore                                                         | `""`                                                     |
 | `global.truststore.mountPath`          | Mount path for the truststore in the container                                                               | `/app/config/truststore`                                 |
 | `jobServiceAccountName`                | Service account used for running jobs in Kubernetes.                                                         | `producers`                                              |

+## Subchart configurations

+This section contains configurations for the various subcharts included in the Telicent Core chart.
+Each subchart can be configured independently, allowing for flexibility in deployment.
+They are addressed by their names, and each subchart has its own set of configuration parameters.

 ## License